 The FCU Act, Section 203(c), 12 U.S.C. § 1783(c), as amended, provides guidance regarding U.S. Treasury security investments.
 The NCUSIF maintains an investment portfolio comprised of both market-based (available-for-sale) U.S. Treasury securities of varying maturities and non-marketable (held-to-maturity) U.S. Treasury daily overnight securities.
-All marketable securities are carried as available-for-sale in accordance with FASB Accounting Standards Codification (ASC) 320, Investments - Debt and Equity Securities.
+All marketable securities are carried as available-for-sale (AFS) in accordance with FASB Accounting Standards Codification (ASC) 320, Investments - Debt and Equity Securities.
 All non-marketable U.S. Treasury overnight securities are purchased and reported at par value, which are classified as held-to-maturity.
+All of the NCUA's U.S. Treasury securities held by the NCUSIF are issued by the U.S. government.
+These securities are generally not expected to have an allowance for credit losses as there is a zero-loss expectation because they are explicitly guaranteed by the U.S. Government, are highly rated by major rating agencies, and have a long history of no credit losses.

 Interest earned and unrealized holding gains and losses on U.S. Treasury securities are excluded from net costs and reported as components of non-exchange revenue.
-Realized gains and losses from the sale of available-for-sale securities are determined on a specific identification basis.
+Realized gains and losses from the sale of AFS securities are determined on a specific identification basis.